pie-framework/pie-elements/packages/math-inline/docs/pie-schema.json.md

 The object is an array with all elements of the type `string`.

+# `rationaleEnabled` (boolean, required)

+Indicates if Rationale are enabled

+# `studentInstructionsEnabled` (boolean, required)

+Indicates if Student Instructions are enabled

+# `teacherInstructionsEnabled` (boolean, required)

+Indicates if Teacher Instructions are enabled

 # `id` (string, required)

 Identifier to identify the Pie Element in html markup, Must be unique within a pie item config.